OctopusDeploy/docs/src/pages/docs/best-practices/deployments/variables.md

 4. Variable Set
 5. System Variables

 Project, Tenant, and Step Template variables are associated with their specific item and cannot be shared.
-Variable set can be shared between 1 to N Projects and Tenants.
+Variable Sets can be shared between 1 to N Projects and Tenants.
 System variables are variables provided by Octopus Deploy you can use during deployments.

 During a deployment, Octopus will gather all the variables for the project, Tenant (when applicable), step template, associated variable sets, and system variables and create a "variable manifest" for each step to use.